avct/uasurfer/README.md

 Layout engine, browser language, and other esoteric attributes are not parsed.

-Web browsers and operating systems that account for 98.5% of all worldwide use are identified.
+Web browsers and operating systems that account for 98.5% of all worldwide market share are identified.

 ## Usage